moismailzai/socioscapes/README.md

-# Socioscapes.js  --  a Javascript GIS Library
+# Socioscapes.js  -  a Javascript GIS library
 ***

 ### Socioscapes is a javascript alternative to desktop geographic information systems and proprietary data visualization platforms.
 The modular API fuses various free-to-use and open-source GIS libraries into an organized, modular, and sandboxed environment.
 This software was written as partial fulfilment of the Masters Research Paper, a degree requirement for the Masters of Arts in Sociology at the University of Toronto.